 - Unlimited broadband, with no download limits

-- Free Plusnet Hub Zero with broadband packages
+- Free Plusnet Hub Two with fibre broadband packages

 What’s bad about Plusnet?

-- Fibre optic broadband not available everywhere – use our postcode checker to see if you can get it
+- Full fibre broadband not available everywhere – use our postcode checker to see if you can get it

-- Not much in the way of extras – favours simple and affordable over bells and whistles
+- Not much in the way of extras – favours simple and affordable deals over fancy perks and add-ons